vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 <pre>--container-network-dns '<i>port group name</i>':8.8.8.8</pre>

-### `--container-network-ip-range` ###
+### `--container-network-ip-range` {#container-network-ip-range}

 Short name: `--cnr`

 The range of IP addresses that container VMs can use if the network that you specify in the `container-network` option does not support DHCP.
 If you specify `--container-network-ip-range`, VCHs manage the addresses for containers within that range.
 The range that you specify must not be used by other computers or VMs on the network.
+You must also specify `--container-network-ip-range` if container developers need to deploy containers with static IP addresses.
 If you specify `container-network-gateway` but do not specify `--container-network-ip-range`, the IP range for container VMs is the entire subnet that you specify in `--container-network-gateway`.

 When you specify the container network IP range, you must use the port group that you specify in the `--container-network `option.
 If you specify `--container-network-ip-range` but you do not specify `--container-network`, or if you specify a different port group to the one that you specify in `--container-network`, `vic-machine create` fails with an error.